Objectives of the service

 Service/ system concept

 System Architecture: Three technical concepts were assessed.
-The green colour shows Technical Concept 1 (Geofence with Galileo and Bluetooth Location Tracking), the red colour shows Technical Concept 2 (Galileo and Hub Sensor) and the blue colour shows Technical Concept 3 (Smartphone-Based Collection).
-Technical Concept 2 is considered to be the most promising so it was selected for further testing as it offers the best trade-off between data privacy/economy and accuracy.
+The green colour shows Technical Concept 1 (Galileo and Bluetooth Location Tracking), the red colour shows Technical Concept 2 (Galileo and Hub Sensor) and the blue colour shows Technical Concept 3 (Smartphone-Based distance estimation).
+Technical Concept 2 is considered to be the most promising.
+It was selected for further testing as it offers the bestl trade-off between data privacy/economy and accuracy.

-The protoype is adapted to the user needs and the use cases the application covers.
-Therefore, further location sharing features are developed.
-The tool provides feedback about the number of people that are present in one specific area and if a defined threshold is exceeded or not.
-Apart from that, the web-based backend is adjusted and enriched with the required feature so the monitoring of the social distancing can be managed.
+The prototype is adapted to the user needs and the use cases the application covers.
+Therefore, further features location sharing feature are developed.
+The tool provides feedback about the number of people that are present in one specific area.
+Through a geo-fence function, users can also see the occupancy of buildings they are close to.
+Apart from that, functions in the backend provide the site operators with tools to manage the tracked occuapancy.

 Space Added Value